rkptrs/KBE/Final_Assignment/planforms/READ_ME.txt

 -Dimenstions are in meters, angles are in degrees

--test_planform1.txt is a good example -test_planform3.txt is full of errors
+-test_planform1.txt is a good example -test_planform3.txt contains values outside of limits (for demonstration of error messages)